GFaure9/yaml-ML/README.md

 - `lightgbm` (see https://lightgbm.readthedocs.io/en/stable/) to allow for training light gradient boosting models
 - `catboost` (see https://catboost.ai/) to allow for training CatBoost models

-If you do not want to use them, you can install `yaml_ml` from source after commenting `requirements.txt` lines corresponding to these libraries.
+If you do not want to use them, you can install `yaml_ml` from sources after commenting `requirements.txt` lines corresponding to these libraries.
 To do so, first clone the repo:

 ```commandline